oddluck/limnoria-plugins/README.md

 `worddle [start|join|stop|stats]`

+> Play a Worddle game.
+Use the following subcommands:
+>
-> Start a new Worddle game, join an existing game, or stop the current game.
+>     start    (Default) Start a new Worddle game, optional arguments:
-> `start` is the default if nothing is specified.  `stop` is an alias for
-> @wordquit, added for ease of use.
-Use 'stats' to see a few bits of
+>         --min=N    minimum acceptable word length (overrides config)
+>     join     Join a running game
+>     stop     Stop a currently running game (alias for @wordquit)
-> information about the board after the game.
+>     stats    Display some post-game statistics about the board

 `wordshrink [difficulty]`